Powered by the Science of Reading

 Comprehensive reviews comparing multiple programs in one guide.

-9 AI reading tutors reviewed across listening technology, evidence, personalization, and pricing.
+9 AI reading tools reviewed across listening technology, evidence, personalization, and pricing.

 Read the guide →Blog Guide8 structured literacy programs reviewed for homeschool families with struggling readers.

 Yes.
 Our methodology aligns with Ehri (2014) orthographic mapping research and National Reading Panel findings.
-Developed with Carnegie Mellon University and validated by the National Science Foundation.
+Developed with Carnegie Mellon University and validated by the National Science Foundation through an NSF SBIR award.